prasadshreyas/mime-image-editor/README.md

 # MIME

-This is a project for the course CS 5010: Program Design Paradigms at Northeastern University.

 ## Project Description

 This project is a command-line image processing program.
 It will read in an image from a file, perform some operations on it, and write the result to another file.